-We would share jokes, make fun of each other, and whatnot.
-But it wasn’t just special with me. she was this with every guy in our class, it was just e and my friends who always ignored her because she was not of our type.
+We would share jokes, make fun of each other, and what not.
+But she was nothing special with me.
+She was like this with every guy in our class, it was just me and my friends who always ignored her because she was not our type.

 One Sunday while roaming around with my friends, I saw that guy whom I had challenged about having Batool.